indika/blog/_posts/2013-10-25-cooking-with-chef-solo.md

 ---

+Stasis is bad.

 This is a recipe on how to use Chef recipes.
 This is my Ruby naive understanding of Chef.

 Cooking with Chef feels like learning a DSL, and while I despise learning DSLs because of the shortness of their lifespans, I find cooking with Chef an necessity when it comes to managing a server.

-The advantages is that if your server goes FOOBAR, you can easily start from scratch and get up and running again in 20minutes.

-Statis is bad.
+If you are like me, and like to experiment, then often things can go fubar.
+However, it's comforting to then experiment when you know you can get your system back up and running from scratch in 15minutes.

 # Concepts
 Cooking is simple, however, the concepts and the roles they play were the biggest stumbling block I experienced.